Arsenal on this day in history. The March Files.

 30 March 2009: Stan Kroenke increased his shareholding in Arsenal to over 20% by buying the Danny Fiszman shares.

 30 March 2013: Arsenal 4 Reading 1, which made it 16 goals in three games against Reading.
 Santi Cazorla got a goal to add to his hattrick in the away game, with Gervinho, Giroud and Arteta getting the others.
-And also here
+And also here This was part of an 11 match unbeaten spell which ended the season to keep Arsenal’s run of top four finishes going.

 31 March 1891: Arsenal continued to test themselves against FL clubs with a match against Nottingham Forest.
 Although they lost this and games against Derby and Sunderland, the club was encouraged in its move towards professionalism.

-31 March 1893: Building up to their entry to the League Arsenal took on three friendlies in four days – this one against Middlesbrough which Arsenal won 4-1 in front of a very respectable crowd of 8000.
+31 March 1893: Building up to their entry to the League, Arsenal took on three friendlies in four days – this one against Middlesbrough which Arsenal won 4-1 in front of a very respectable crowd of 8000.

-31 March 1906: Arsenal played in FA Cup semi final for first time.
+31 March 1906: Arsenal played in an FA Cup semi final for first time.
 Prior to this they had never gone beyond the second round, and spent most of their time in the qualifying rounds.

 31 March 1955: Jack Kelsey’s international debut.
 He went on to play 41 times for his country.